 The Orange County campus has free daily parking available around the campus and facility expansion buildings.

 The Ontario campus has free daily parking available around the campus.

-Street parking is available near and around the Long Beach campus.
+The Long Beach campus has street parking available near and around the college.